Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 The mogul has denied his financial success and influence was gained from an alleged $202m scheme selling medicines in China.

-Nine months before his arrest in Canada, however, the New Zealand Police froze nearly $70m of his assets here as part of a global investigation.
+Nine months before that arrest, however, the New Zealand Police froze nearly $70m of his assets here as part of a global investigation.

 Police alleged Gong was hiding money here to distance himself from the alleged scheme.

-McMullan told the court today that they had a document from the Ministry of Public Security in China that stated Fu had been previously convicted.
+Today, the High Court at Auckland heard the Crown had obtained documentation from the Ministry of Public Security in China that stated Fu had four previous relevant convictions.

-He submitted that the "convictions are evidence of prior misconduct".
+McMullan submitted they were "evidence of prior misconduct".

 However, Fu's defence lawyer David Jones QC disputed this saying there was an inadequacy of proof of any conviction in China.